Adamant-im/ETH-transactions-storage/README.md

 The request will show 25 last transactions for Ethereum address 0x6b924750e56a674a2ad01fbf09c7c9012f16f094, ordered by timestamp.
 For API reference, see [Postgrest](https://postgrest.org/en/v5.2/api.html).

-# Setup
+# Ethereum Indexer Setup

 ## Prerequisites

-- geth or parity (with currently synchronized chain)
+- geth or openethereum (with currently synchronized chain)
 - Python 3.6
 - Postgresql 10.5
-- Postgrest
+- Postgrest for API
-- nginx (in case of public API)
+- nginx or other web server (in case of public API)

 ## Installation

 ### Ethereum Node

 Make sure your Ethereum node is installed and is fully synced.
-In case of parity, you can check its API and best block height with the command:
+In case of openethereum, you can check its API and best block height with the command:

 ```
 curl --data '{"method":"eth_blockNumber","params":[],"id":1,"jsonrpc":"2.0"}' -H "Content-Type: application/json" -X POST localhost:8545
 ```

 ### Python modules

 Install Python.
 Install python modules:

 ```